Sable Island: Geography

 Sable Island is a narrow, crescent-shaped sandbar with a surface area estimated around 34 km2.
 Despite being approximately 43.15 km long, it is only 1.21 km across at its widest point.
 The maximum elevation is about 30 m.
 The long crescent-shaped island rises gently from the shallows of the continental shelf approximately 285 km east of Halifax, Nova Scotia.
-Its location, in tandem with the area's frequent fog and sudden strong storms e.g. hurricanes and nor'easters, have resulted in over 350 recorded shipwrecks.
+Its location, in tandem with the area's frequent fog and sudden strong storms (such as hurricanes and nor'easters), have resulted in over 350 recorded shipwrecks.
 It is often referred to as the Graveyard of the Atlantic, as it sits astride the great circle route from North America's east coast to Europe.
 The nearest landfall is 160 km to the northwest near Canso, Nova Scotia.

 Sable Island is believed to have formed from a terminal moraine deposited on the continental shelf near the end of the last Ice Age.
 It is slowly moving as waves erode the western shore and new sand is added on the eastern shore, and continually changing shape through the effects of strong winds and violent ocean storms.

 The island has several freshwater ponds on the south side between the station and west light; however, in recent years their protecting dune-line has been eroded to such an extent that they are changing from one year to the next.
 In prior years, a brackish lake named Lake Wallace existed in the centre of the south beach.
-At its largest, it extended for many miles; indeed, during World War II, amphibious aircraft landed on it.
+At its largest, it extended for many miles; during World War II, amphibious aircraft landed on it.
 Over the years, the lake shrank with an infilling of sand, until in late 2011, it filled in entirely and disappeared.
 Since the south beach is subject to flooding during fall storms, photos often show water in the area around the former location of Lake Wallace; however, this flooded area is relatively shallow (only a few feet at most) and is not a remnant of the lake.
 The original lake was of a significant enough depth that even during times when the area was flooded, the lake could be seen in aerial photographs as a darker (deeper) patch in the middle of the flooded area.

 The island is a part of the Halifax Regional Municipality, the federal electoral district of Halifax, and the provincial electoral district of Halifax Citadel, although the urban area of Halifax proper is some 300 km away on the Nova Scotian mainland.